Robert Lipka: Espionage

 In September 1965, Lipka presented himself to the Soviet Embassy on 16th Street, as a walk-in or volunteer spy.
 He announced that he was responsible for shredding highly classified documents, and over the next two years he made contact with the residency around fifty times, using a variety of skilled tradecraft.

-According to his handler at the time, former KGB General Oleg Danilovich Kalugin:"the young soldier (Lipka) ... was involved in shredding and destroying NSA documents and could supply us with a wealth of material."
+According to his handler at the time, former KGB General Oleg Kalugin:"the young soldier (Lipka) ... was involved in shredding and destroying NSA documents and could supply us with a wealth of material."
 He goes on to say that Lipka gave him "whatever he got his hands on, often having little idea what he was turning over."Lipka compromised daily and weekly top-secret reports to the White House, information on US troop movements throughout the world, and communications among NATO allies.

 During the two years Lipka supplied the KGB top-secret information, he received payment of about $27,000.
 Kalugin claims that Lipka used the money he received, around $500 to $1,000 per package he delivered, to finance his college education.
 However, Lipka regularly complained that he deserved more money, and threatened to break contact if this demand was not met.
 In August 1967, Lipka made good on his threat, and left the NSA at the end of his military service in order to attend Millersville University of Pennsylvania.

 In order to discourage any attempts by the KGB to recontact him, Lipka sent a final message claiming that he had been a double agent for US intelligence all along.
 According to Vasili Mitrokhin, the KGB knew this was a lie because of the high importance of the classified documents Lipka provided.
 Both the residency and illegals (non diplomatic cover handlers) tried to renew contact with Lipka intermittently for at least another 11 years, though without success.

 Investigation and arrest

 Similar to the John Anthony Walker case, Lipka's ex-wife made accusations of his treason to the FBI.
 Furthermore, after the defection of Vasili Mitrokhin in 1991, MI6 provided the FBI with evidence of Lipka's activities from the Mitrokhin Archive.
 In 1993, armed with these accusations, revelations from Kalugin's memoir, and information from a separate investigation implicating Lipka, the FBI decided to use a false flag operation to catch him.
-FBI agent Dmitri Droujinsky contacted Lipka, posing as a GRU officer based in Washington named "Sergei Nikitin."
+FBI agent Dimitry Droujinsky contacted Lipka, posing as a GRU officer based in Washington named "Sergei Nikitin."
 Lipka told Nikitin that he was still owed money, and over the course of four meetings, "Nikitin" gave Lipka $10,000.

 After a lengthy investigation, Lipka admitted to having been a spy while at the NSA, and in February 1996 he was arrested at his home in Millersville, PA, and charged with handing classified documents to the Soviet Union.
 As there is no statute of limitations in espionage cases, it did not matter that Lipka had ceased spying for the Soviet Union three decades before his arrest.